redis/redis/README.md

-﻿Redis on Windows 2.6 prototype
+Redis on Windows 2.6 prototype
 ===
 ## What's new in this release